New Apostolic Church: Current standing

 The New Apostolic Church is not currently a member of the World Council of Churches.

 The New Apostolic Church allows all people, no matter their denomination, to participate in the Holy Communion.
 It also allows New Apostolic Christians to participate in the Eucharist of another church.
-The New Apostolic Christians pray the New King James Version of the Our Father, since Pentecost 2008.
+The New Apostolic Christians pray the New King James Version of the Our Father since Pentecost 2008.
 This is very similar to most other churches.

-The New Apostolic baptism is recognised by Protestant churches and the Roman Catholic Church, because it is carried out in the name of the Triune God.
-Also the NAC recognizes every baptism which is carried out in the name of the Triune God and with water.
+The New Apostolic baptism is recognised by Protestant churches and the Roman Catholic Church because it is carried out in the name of the triune God.
+Also, the NAC recognises every baptism which is carried out in the name of the triune God and with water.
 This means that the NAC does not recognise baptism by Jehovah's Witnesses or Mormons.
-After noting this doctrinal change, Martin Baumann said the NAC seems to be becoming a free Church.
+After noting this doctrinal change, Martin Baumann said the NAC seems to be becoming a free church.

 The Church does not attend ecumenical divine services because the church administration regard acts of blessing as "not sharable".
 But they regard prayers or greetings at the altar as possible (e.g. during a wedding).
 If a New Apostolic Christian marries another Christian in their church, the blessing of that church is fully recognised.
 The New Apostolic Church lends its buildings to other denominations and makes the buildings available for public events.
 They also try to sell unused churches to religious organisations.
 The New Apostolic Church is considered modern and progressive in comparison with other free churches or religious groups.

-The New Apostolic Church believes in the Universal action of the Holy Spirit (Christian church), given the fact that elements of truth can be found in other Christian churches.
+The New Apostolic Church believes in the universal action of the Holy Spirit (Christian church), given the fact that elements of truth can be found in other Christian churches.

 On 24 October 2005 Chief Apostle Leber encouraged ministers to engage in ecumenism, which means approaching one another and talking together.